Monitor Heat Dissipation in Electronic Systems by Measuring Active Component Die Temperature

 Table 2.
 Thermal Conduction of Common Electronic-System Materials

-.
+Because ΘCA depends on external variables, ΘJA varies according to its environment.
+For that reason, IC manufacturers ensure correct and meaningful data³ by maintaining standard test conditions during the measurement of ΘJA.
 These standard test conditions are described in several documents called JESD51, which are produced by the Electronic Industries Alliance (EIA) and JEDEC Solid State Technology Association.
-(All those documents can be downloaded for free here
+(All those documents can be downloaded for free here.)

 ΘJA for the MAX4366 in an 8-pin, thin QFN package is 41°C/W.